 About the Bond

 It has been nearly 20 years since the passage of the last bond measure in the North Bend School District.
 In that time, the number of students in our classrooms has increased, safety and security concerns have changed, and basic systems like electrical, heating, plumbing and roofs are aging and do not function as designed in some schools.
-In addition, our increased reliance on technology has surpassed the capacity of our current infrastructure.
 Learn More >

-The average age of a school in North Bend School District is 59 years and some are over 70 years old.
-Although we’ve worked hard to preserve our community’s assets, we have aging buildings that require capital repairs.
+The average age of a school in the North Bend School District is 59 years.
+Some schools are over 70 years old that have aging electrical, heating, lighting and cooling systems.

 If passed, the proposed bond measure would fund new HVAC systems, plumbing, and electrical systems to help reduce costs and provide district-wide energy efficiencies.
 The proposed bond measure, if passed, would fund new roofs and windows in district schools.